rennerdigital/The-Drive/README.md

 # The Drive :car: - Capstone Project #1 for General Assembly's Software Engineering Program

 ## a renner.digital game
+### *please note this game is not yet optimized for mobile phones at the moment

 "The Drive" is the beginnings of a text-based, choose your own adventure game.